 She was right, and from that day forth, I made a decision to totally revamp my spending habits.
 I am now more financially solvent than I’ve ever been, and I have a savings account that has substantial cash in it.
 I also traded my designer fetish for more practical buys.
 I still look good, but I have more money in my pocket, and most importantly, I am no longer a borrower.

-After doing much research, I discovered that I was unfortunately, among the thousands who were living extravagant lifestyles with no savings anywhere.
-For me, and many others, image was more important than substance.
+After doing much research, I discovered that I was, unfortunately, among the thousands who were living extravagant lifestyles with no savings anywhere.
+For me, and many others, the image was more important than substance.

 Studies show the average woman who earns $70,000 a year would likely have to borrow money if she had an emergency.

 What about you?
 Are you a smart spender and able to afford to do basically what you want to do, when you want to do it?
 Here are some signs of a smart spender.